New Swiss budget airline launches fundraising

 “We want to see what is going to happen with the [EU] agreements on aviation after Brexit,” said Alvaro Oliveira, an entrepreneur and one of the founders who works as a part-time Ryanair captain on a self-employed basis.

-“We have a full network prepared but because of the competition we don’t want it in the press right now,” said Armin Bovensiepen, another of the founders, who worked previously at Air Berlin and Austrian Airlines
+“We have a full network prepared but because of the competition we don’t want it in the press right now,” said Armin Bovensiepen, another of the founders, who worked previously at Air Berlin and Austrian Airlines.

 Rather than the traditional “hub and spoke” operations of the large national airlines, the new company will fly from point to point, using less popular airports near large urban catchment areas.
 It believes that will give it advantages over rivals such as Norwegian Air.
 The Basel region is home to many of Switzerland’s largest companies, including drugmakers Novartis and Roche.

-Mr Oliveria hinted one possible US destination could be Cincinnati — which also has a significant health sector industry.
+Mr Oliveira hinted one possible US destination could be Cincinnati — which also has a significant health sector industry.
 Currently, “if somebody wants to fly from Cincinnati to Basel, it’s a nightmare,” said Mr Oliveira.

 Prices will be kept low by “unbundling” — breaking down prices and requiring passengers to pay extra for pre-ordered food and onboard entertainment as well as seat allocations and baggage.